Cardiac rehabilitation: Under-use of cardiac rehabilitation

+Several strategies have been described to reduce barriers to cardiac rehabilitation use, including automatic or electronic referral systems from inpatient units and promotion of CR by healthcare providers at the bedside.

 Training more healthcare professionals to deliver CR can also help.
 CR programs can also join a registry to assess and improve their utilization—among other quality indicators.
 Offering programs tailored to under-served groups such as women may also facilitate program participation.
 Global experts have proposed the 5 P's for umproving quality and uptake of cardiac rehabilitation programs as follows (1) personalization, (2) processes and systems, (3) patient-centered care, (4) parlance, and (5) partnership and unity.
 United groups are driving new approaches and data driven-approaches to care such as SOLVE-CHD.